EndPointCorp/end-point-blog/2024/05/how-to-validate-record-uniqueness-in-asp.net.md

 }
 ```

-## Writing a custom validation attribute to enforce uniqueness
+### Writing a custom validation attribute to enforce uniqueness

 The database index solution will work in a lot of cases.
-There are some scenarios however, where it won't.
-For example, the validation may need to be applied to input data that is not directly tied to a database table; or maybe the app does not use a relational database at all.
+However, there are some scenarios where it won't.
+For example, the validation may need to be applied to input data that is not directly tied to a database table; or, maybe the app does not use a relational database at all.
 In cases where we can't rely on unique indexes, a [custom validation attribute](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-8.0#custom-attributes) is the best option.

 The validation logic that the attribute would have to implement is simple.
-All it would have to do is query the underlying data store to see if a record with the given field value already exists.
-And if it does, trigger a validation error.
+All it would have to do is query the underlying data store to see if a record with the given field value already exists, and if it does, trigger a validation error.

 We'll start by implementing a first iteration that works specifically for `Make` names.
 Then, we'll extract the generic parts and create a reusable base attribute that can be used in many situations, with any class and field.